addyosmani/backbone-fundamentals/chapters/11-unit-testing.md

 #### Rendering with a templating system

-JavaScript templating systems (such as [Handlebars](http://handlebarsjs.com/), [Mustache](http://mustache.github.com/), and Underscore's own [micro-templating](http://underscorejs.org/#template)) support conditional logic in template strings.
-What this effectively means is that we can add if/else/ternery expressions inline which can then be evaluated as needed, allowing us to build even more powerful templates.

-In our case, when a user marks a Todo item as complete (done), we may wish to provide them with visual feedback (such as a striked line through the text) to differentiate the item from those that are remaining.
+When a user marks a Todo item as complete (done), we may wish to provide them with visual feedback (such as a striked line through the text) to differentiate the item from those that are remaining.
 This can be done by attaching a new class to the item.
 Let's begin by writing a test:

 ```javascript